pickleomar/maze_game/Readme.md

 - **Dynamic Difficulty Levels:** Choose between three difficulty levels (Easy, Medium, and Hard) that affect the complexity of the maze and the challenge of solving it.
 - **Player Movement:** The player can move up, down, left, or right in the maze using the arrow keys or WASD keys.
 - **Collision Detection:** The game includes a collision system to prevent the player from walking through walls.
+- **Key Mechanic:** In higher difficulty levels, the player must find a key to unlock the exit.
 - **Regenerate Maze:** The player can regenerate the maze at any time via a button, adding replayability.
 - **Animated Player Sprite:** The player has idle and moving animations based on their current movement direction.
 - **2.5D Effect:** The game implements a basic 2.5D effect to give the maze a sense of depth, enhancing the visual experience.